matrix-org/matrix-spec-proposals/proposals/2858-Multiple-SSO-Identity-Providers.md

 treating an opaque identifier as hierarchical and offers worse backwards compatibility.

-An alternative to the proposed backwards compatibility plan where the server offers a fallback page which fills the gap and lets the user choose which SSO IDP they need is for the server to deterministically always pick one, maybe the first option and let old clients only auth via that one but that means potentially locking users out of their accounts.
+An alternative to the proposed backwards compatibility plan where the server offers a fallback page which fills the gap and lets the user choose which SSO IdP they need is for the server to deterministically always pick one, maybe the first option and let old clients only auth via that one but that means potentially locking users out of their accounts.